 - As soon as your phone restarts, plug in the charger to confirm whether the error shows up or not.

-We hope that these simple tips will help you to fix the ‘Accessory may not be supported’ error.
-If you have any other solutions that worked for you, then do let us know in the comment section below.
+We hope that these simple tips will help you fix the ‘Accessory may not be supported’ error.
+If you have any other solutions that worked for you, please let us know in the comment section below.